piyushchugeja/CSS-practical-programs/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the specific program you want to use.
-3. Follow the instructions provided in the program file to execute and test the code.
+3. Run the code using Java.

 Make sure you have the necessary software and dependencies installed before running the programs.